-Description: Add interactive questions to videos from YouTube, Ted Talk, National Geographic, Vimeo, Khan Academy, and more or upload your own creation!
+Edpuzzle: https://edpuzzle.com/ Add interactive questions to videos from YouTube, Ted Talk, National Geographic, Vimeo, Khan Academy, or upload your creation!

 Features: Add organization elements such as section headers and text to your lesson; add images, slideshows (with images, text, and video), and video clips from YouTube or Vimeo; add a map to your lesson to show context, the setting of a story, or where a specific historical event took place; add assessment elements which can be multiple-choice, matching, short response, label a diagram, order of events, or a timeline; add a whiteboard to draw examples or ideas, and add mathematical expressions and formulas.

-Description: Combines videos and dialogue together into one tool.
-Have a discussion around a video from YouTube or Vimeo or upload your own.
+Vialogues: https://vialogues.com/ Combines videos and dialogue into one tool.
+Discuss a video from YouTube or Vimeo or upload your own.

-Features: Use video from YouTube or Vimeo; create vialogues to private or public; identify moderators; add multiple choice or select-all-that-apply questions to the video at specific points; and add comments to the video.
+Features: Use video from YouTube or Vimeo; create vialogues for private or public; identify moderators; add multiple choice or select-all-that-apply questions to the video at specific points; and add comments to the video.

 Find more technology tools to use for your flipped class in the list of resources.
-To get started with any of these FREE tools, just create an account and peruse the libraries of already-created content.
+To get started with free tools, create an account and peruse the libraries of already-created content.
 Get those creative juices flowing and start flipping one lesson at a time.

 Flipped Learning Network.
 (2014).
 Definition of flipped learning.
 Retrieved from http://flippedlearning.org/domain/46